-Guys being guys, we spend an inordinate amount of time with women – women who are gorgeous as they’re witty – only because we love milking their brains on the things that would win them (and their hot friends) over.
+Guys being guys, we spend an inordinate amount of time with women – women who are gorgeous as they’re witty – only because we love milking their brains on ways guys can bring sexy back, or ways to win them (and their pretty friends) over, for the matter.

 And who are we kidding?
 They simply make damn good company.

 In this edition of our must-see, must-read 5-Minute interview, actress and sexy mama Jerilyn Moon takes the hot seat.
 One quick look at her ‘Gram, you’d quickly learn she might as well be the ambassador of positive vibes too.
 She counts her 5-year-old boy Emmett, BFF Ming Bridges, and a lot of self-love as happy pills; as for you, what can you count on to get a girl like her noticing?